Mario Fortunato

 Mario Francisco Fortunato (1904 – 10 January 1970) was an Argentine football player and manager.
-Fortunato won three championships as a player with Boca Juniors and went on to lead the club to four Primera División and twp domestic cups as manager.
+Fortunato won three championships as a player with Boca Juniors and went on to lead the club to four Primera División and two domestic cups as manager.

 Playing career

 Club

 Fortunato began playing for Boca Juniors in 1925, he made his debut on 1 September in a 2–0 win against Palermo.
 He played for the club until 1926, winning three titles in those years: Copa de Competencia Jockey Club (1925), Primera División (1926) and Copa Estímulo (also in 1926).

 In 1927 he joined Huracán where he played until 1929.
 He returned to Boca and played 3 more games for the club in September and October 1929.

 Fortunato retired early due to a knee injury, but continued to play in the Argentine amateur league with Sportivo Barracas in the 1932 season.

 National team

 Fortunato played 11 games for Argentina, making his debut in a 2–0 win against Paraguay on 29 November 1925.
 He was part of the squad for the 1926 South American Championship (current "Copa América") where Argentina finished as runners up.